-Kite Symphony is organized by Ballroom Marfa’s programs director, Sarah Melendez.
+Kite Symphony is organized by Sarah Melendez, Ballroom Marfa music curator.

 Roberto Carlos Lange

-Roberto Carlos Lange, Helado Negro (1980) is South Florida native, born to Ecuadorian immigrants and based in Brooklyn.
+Roberto Carlos Lange, Helado Negro (1980) is a South Florida native, born to Ecuadorian immigrants and based in Brooklyn.
 Exploring Latinx identity, and pluralistic sensibilities, his music as Helado Negro is lyrically personal and politically avant-pop.
 In 2019 he was awarded a United States Artists Fellow in Music and also the recipient of a 2019 Grants to Artists award in Music from the Foundation for Contemporary Arts.
-Lange is also a constant collaborator, working on projects with numerous artists including Sufjan Stevens, Julianna Barwick (as Ombre), Devendra Banhart, Helga Davis, and sculptor David Ellis.
-Helado Negro has presented work in diverse venues from clubs to cultural organizations including the Wexner Center, Columbus, OH; The Getty Center, Los Angeles, CA.; Marguilies Warehouse, Miami, FL; Club 2 Club, Turin, Italy; Vive Latino, Mexico City; the Perez Art Museum, Miami, FL; and the Museum of Modern Art, NY.
+Helado Negro has presented work in diverse venues from clubs to cultural organizations including the Wexner Center, Columbus, OH; The Getty Center, Los Angeles, CA.; Margulies Warehouse, Miami, FL; Club 2 Club, Turin, Italy; Vive Latino, Mexico City; the Perez Art Museum, Miami, FL; and the Museum of Modern Art, NY.

 Kristi Sword (1980) is a visual artist working in small scale kinetic sculpture and drawing.
 Entry into her sculptural work was through her formal jewelry training.
 She received her B.F.A. from the Savannah College of Art and Design and her M.F.A. from SUNY New Paltz both in Metal and Jewelry.
 Kristi has shown her artwork at the 92nd St Y in Tribeca as well as the NARS Project Space in Brooklyn.
 She has made album cover artwork for Helado Negro and Warm Ghost and has completed artist residencies at the Oregon College of Art and Craft and at Marble House.

-Kite Symphony is made possible by the generous support of The Brown Foundation, Inc.; City of Marfa; Fairfax Dorn & Marc Glimcher; Virginia Lebermann & Family; Lebermann Foundation; National Endowment for the Arts; Ballroom Marfa Board of Trustees; the Ballroom Marfa International Surf Club; and Ballroom Marfa members.
+Kite Symphony is made possible by the generous support of The Andy Warhol Foundation for the Visual Arts; Texas Commission on the Arts and National Endowment for the Arts; The Brown Foundation, Inc.; Lebermann Foundation; Virginia Lebermann & Family; City of Marfa; Ballroom Marfa Board of Trustees; the Ballroom Marfa International Surf Club; and Ballroom Marfa members.

-Special thanks to Valerie Arber, Meghan Gherety, Roberto Carlos Lange, Virginia Lebermann, Gory Smelley, Kristi Lynn Sword, Derek Walin.
-And to our friends at The Chinati Foundation, Judd Foundation, Marfa Public Radio, The McDonald Observatory.
+Special thanks to Valerie Arber, Cashiola Bros., Jeanann Dara, Meghan Gherety, Virginia Lebermann, Minerva Lopez, Gory Smelley, Derek Walin, Michael Wallace.
+And to our friends at The Chinati Foundation, Judd Foundation, Marfa Public Radio.